karoliscfd/bohemia/guides/guide_bohemia_pipeline.md

  - Manually obtain snapshots of Sync Endpoint data
  - Accept or deny anomaly resolutions

+The interface contains 2 pages:
+ - Report
+ - Anomaly resolution

+#### Report
+The report page contains UI elements to display a summary of the latest snapshot, controls to select another snaphsot, and controls to obtain a new snapshot.
+The summary displays the changes (if any) between the latest snapshot and the previous snapshot.
+The information includes data added, modified, and removed for each table tracked by the pipeline.
+If automated cleaning was performed on the snapshot, the report also displays the actions performed and data affected.
+In the case that anomalies were detected in the snapshot, this page also displays the anomalies and guide the user to resolve the anomalies using ODK-X.

+#### Anomaly Resolution
+This page displays a list of corrections that are pending to be applied.
+After anomaly corrections are entered through ODK-X, the modifications will be shown here for confirmation.
+The atomic unit for accepting and denying changes is 1 row of data.
+This page only provides controls for accepting and denying changes.
+If the changes are partially incorrect, they should be rectified through ODK-X. Once all pending corrections have been reviewed, the corrections will be applied and a new snapshot taken.

 ### R Scripts
 A collection of scripts to
  - Pull data from a Sync Endoint server, in order to obtain a snapshot and save the snapshot to a PostgreSQL database